 Peru was a fabulous place to visit with our children.
 We felt safe and found many conveniences that we have in our day to day lives at home.
 The people were friendly.
 Nothing felt touristy.
 We met very genuine people who were keen to share their history, daily lives and their special skills.
 Peru offered us an exquisite blend of history, culture and fun.

-If you would like to save this article for future use, please click on the “Save” button on the photo below.
+If you would like to save this article for future use, please click on the “Save” button on one of the photos below.
+If you think that someone else might enjoy this article, please feel free to share this article on your social media channels.
 Have a great day!